Great grey owl: Breeding

 The abundance of food in the area usually affects the number of eggs a female lays, a feature quite common in northern owl species.
-In years when small mammal populations are very low the great grey owl may not attempt nesting; thus their reproduction is connected to the sometimes extreme fluctuations of small mammal populations.
+In years when small mammal populations are very low, the great grey owl may not attempt nesting; thus, their reproduction is connected to the sometimes-extreme fluctuations of small mammal populations.
 Also, great grey owls may not nest in years of drought.
 If food is scarce, they may travel a fair distance to find more prey, with considerable movements by large numbers in some years of particularly scarce prey.
 Though they do not migrate, many are at least somewhat nomadic.

-One alert landowner in northeast Oregon, Andy Huber, helped a female great grey owl raise her four nestlings after a great horned owl killed the male.
-Huber live-trapped small mammals and then released them at the nest site, and the female took these to the nestlings.
-As the owlets matured and began flying they came for the prey on their own.
-Huber and the mother owl raised all four owlets successfully.